jackhlay/Chessguy/README.md

 ### Thank you for your interest in my Chess Engine. most current progress is held in this branch.

-# This branch is once again the maintained branch!
 ## After a short stint making a java gui, I've decided to continue with this branch, starting with cleaning up the gui and how it work.
 Next i have to rework the move generation, and check if I have the rules implemented correctly.

 Here are the milestones: